Updated April 1, 2023

 - This shall be disabled until the user logs in to their Google Account when the Device is stolen or lost.

 This is a guide to Android Lollipop.
-Here we discuss Introduction to the Android Lollipop and its functions along with its advanced features.
+Here we discuss the introduction to Android Lollipop and its functions along with features.
 You can also go through our other suggested articles to learn more –